Tap to open menu

 Focus tightly

 Teachers engage in focused and explicit teaching of essential skills.
 Timetables and planning show that teachers dedicate time to the teaching of skills and pitch teaching at an appropriate level.
-Skills are taught via projects x3 a year with some teachers making use of short lesson prompt cards for Oracy linking to Listening and Speaking - children have these in front of them when learning.
+Skills are taught via projects 3 times a year with some teachers making use of short lesson prompt cards for Oracy linking to Listening and Speaking - children have these in front of them when learning.
 Here at Dairy Meadow we know that to have a real impact the skills must be developed with consistency and focus.
 This is why the Framework is not only touched upon during the project weeks but throughout our daily teaching.
-The eight essential skills are displayed in every classroom and referred to consistently in order to raise learners awareness and understanding.
-These skills are beginning to be included on our lesson slides to encourage pupils to independently use a skill throughout their learning, as well as during social times e.g. playtime.
+The eight essential skills are displayed in every classroom and referred to consistently in order to raise learners' awareness and understanding.
+These skills are included on our lesson slides to encourage pupils to independently use a skill throughout their learning.
+During playtime, adults on duty use the essential skills to help solve any dilemmas that may arise.

 Keep practising